Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Validation and Results

 In Fig.~\ref{fig:wi}b we show the fit coefficient $\epsilon$ as a function of the imposed Weissenberg number.
 For small $\mathrm{Wi}$ we find that $\epsilon$ tends to $1/4$, which makes sense as then $s_{xx} \propto \cos(y')$ and it should be well fitted using a function of the form $\vert y' \vert^{2}$.
 Contrasting with Ref.~\cite{kuron2021extensible} reveals that fitting the area around the peak for $\epsilon$ (recall $\epsilon \propto \mathrm{Wi}$) gives a poor match for low Weissenberg numbers in that paper.
 This was attributed to the limited applicability of the theoretical expression in Ref.~\cite{thomases2007emergence}.
 However, upon further consideration, this mismatch is likely a limitation of the fitting procedure used in Ref.~\cite{kuron2021extensible}.
 Following the original reasoning of Ref.~\cite{thomases2007emergence}, the effective Weissenberg number was obtained in Ref.~\cite{kuron2021extensible} from the gradient of the velocity at the stagnation point,~\textit{i.e.}, $\partial_{x} \boldsymbol{u}$, multiplied by the imposed value of $\mathrm{Wi}$.
 This is peculiar, as Eq.~\eqref{eq:fit} and the original in Ref.~\cite{thomases2007emergence} are derived from an analysis of $s_{xx}$, rather than one of the gradient of the velocity.
 Taking the proposed approach leads to $\epsilon \approx 0$ for $\mathrm{Wi} \approx 0$.
 This value causes a divergent exponent in Eq.~\eqref{eq:fit}, over a quantity that is nearly zero (again $y'$ should be taken close to the origin), which results in a nearly constant value of $s_{xx}$.
 At best, this is a zeroth-order approximation of the behavior of $s_{xx}$ in this region.

-For our parameter choices, the transition from a differentiable form of the effective stress in the origin to a non-differentiable form takes place at $\mathrm{Wi} \approx 0.85$, see the magenta line in Fig.~\ref{fig:wi}b.
+For our parameter choices, the transition from a differentiable form of the effective stress in the origin to a non-differentiable form takes place at $\mathrm{Wi} \approx 0.865$, see the magenta line in Fig.~\ref{fig:wi}b.
 That is, for $\epsilon = 1/3$ the functional dependence in Eq.~\eqref{eq:fit} reduces to $\vert y' \vert$, for which the derivative of the stress is poorly defined at $y' = 0$.
-In our numerical calculations this situation does not occur, as the discretization smooths out any true divergence, and we must therefore infer the transition from the fit parameter.
-The trend of the fitted $\epsilon$ data further reveals an apparent change in slope of $\epsilon$ ad a function of $\mathrm{Wi}$, when the latter approaches $\approx 0.96$.
-That is, the $\epsilon$ seem to fit two curves, depending on the value of $\mathrm{Wi}$.
-Examining Eq.~\eqref{eq:index_nt} suggests that this change can be attributed to a switch in the relative importance of the strain-rate term $(\partial_{a} u_{b} + \partial_{b} u_{a})$ to the term preceded by the Weissenberg number.
-The transition should happen around $\mathrm{Wi} = 1$ in our reduced parameters.
+In our numerical calculations this situation does not occur, as the discretization smooths out any true divergence, and we must therefore infer the transition from the fit.